Rating: ![]()

 The most notable music, though, comes during two long sequences near the end of the series, where the William Tell Overture and a couple of other pieces are used in their entirety.
 The final showdown between the Raalgon and Earth fleets is the pièce de résistance, a Fantasia-esque ballet in space encompassing half an episode.
 I'm sure it will disappoint some viewers, but it is one of the most meaningful showdowns I've ever seen and I was glad someone had the guts to let it play out as it did.

 The Irresponsible Captain Tylor is a series not quite like any other.
 Another silly anime comedy on the surface, it is more satire than farce, taking a long, hard, amusing look at war, the military mindset, and just how seriously we should take life.
-It's not a philosophical masterpiece, nor is it the funniest comedy you're ever going to see, but it is punctuated by moments of brilliance and in the end, it's both fun and thought-provoking, and well worth the time it takes to finish.
+It's not a philosophical masterpiece, nor is it the funniest comedy you're ever going to see, but it is punctuated by moments of brilliance and, in the end, is both fun and thought-provoking.
+Definitely well worth the time it takes to finish.

 The four DVDs may come in a relatively cheap slipcase, and there isn't so much as an insert with the discs, but this is one fine set.
 To start with, the video transfer is fairly sharp and very clean (with few if any compression artifacts), and the stereo audio is sufficiently crisp as well... in three languages (they threw in a complete Spanish dub for good measure, although the subtitles are English-only).
 Next, we've got some easy-to-navigate and slick-looking animated menus that provide access to the index of each episode (although the end credits aren't on their own chapter... go figure) plus special features: The first two discs have character statistics and information for the UPSF and Raalgon, respectively, and the other two have ship information (and a lot of it).
 Plus, each disc includes a little bonus music video, and the final one also has a humorously written report by Tylor.

 One side note: Some very early versions of the DVD set had a bad disc 4 in them (it has a picture of Azalyn on it, while the replacement has both her and Tylor).
-RightStuf should have replaced all of these, but on the bum discs a big chunk of stuff after the mid-episode break in episode 23 is missing.
-This is ironic, because the missing footage doesn't include any plot at all, but is a vital part of the best episode in the series.
+RightStuf stepped up and replaced all of these, but on the bum discs a big chunk of stuff after the mid-episode break in episode 23 is missing.
+This is ironic, because the missing footage doesn't include any plot at all--if you hadn't seen it, you might not even realize anything was missing--but is a vital part of the best episode in the series.

-There is also a limited edition "Ultimate" box set that includes all of the above plus a novella, vast heap of live-action interviews, and more.
+Since that original release, there has been a limited edition "Ultimate" box set that includes all of the above plus a novella, vast heap of live-action interviews, and more, and then a "remastered" box set of the series that appears to lack the fancy extras of the Ultimate version.

 A few bits of mature humor and themes, and some serious violence make for about a 13-up.